RafaelGSS/nodejs-bench-operations/README.md

 # Node.js Benchmark Operations

-**Note:** ~the benchmarks run in a dedicated machine to reduce any variability that a shared runner might add to the benchmark~.
+To eliminate any potential variability introduced by a shared runner, the benchmarks are executed on a dedicated Linode machine.

----
+## Usage

-This repository benchmarks simple operations helping your decision towards a performatic solution.
+This repository provides benchmarks for basic operations to aid in determining a high-performance solution.

 All the benchmarks are stored in `RESULTS-{Node-Version}.md`